 Much of Vuillard’s work was focused on the depiction of contemporary domestic Parisian life.
 His mother, widowed when the artist was a young boy, worked as a textile designer and dressmaker to support her family, and Vuillard, who lived with her until her death in 1928, was deeply influenced by his experiences of family life.
-Like Cassatt, he frequently used his mother and sister as models, depicting them in the midst of household tasks, such as folding laundry.
+He frequently used his mother and sister as models, depicting them in the midst of household tasks, such as folding laundry.

-The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
-Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
+The information about this object, including provenance, may not be currently accurate.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.